riramatsuta/iDMET/readme.md

-# dMP-Net: Network-based approach for integrating differential analysis of cancer metabolomics
+# MetaboNet: Network-based approach for integrating differential analysis of cancer metabolomics